Trump reveals Israeli-Palestinian peace plan | DW | 28.01.2020

 On Tuesday, thousands of Palestinians took to the streets of Gaza City to protest the plan, burning pictures of Trump and Netanyahu and holding banners that said "Palestine is not for sale.''

-Hamas leader Ismail Haniyeh, a rival to Palestinian President Mahmoud Abbas, called Abbas to promise his steadfast support in opposing the plan.
+Hamas leader Ismail Haniyeh, a rival of Palestinian President Mahmoud Abbas, called Abbas to promise his steadfast support in opposing the plan.

-Trump has been promising the peace plan since he was on the campaign trail, famously handing the task off to her son-in-law Jared Kusher shortly after taking office, along with a diverse portfolio that included the opioid crisis and veterans' affairs.
+Trump has been promising the peace plan since he was on the campaign trail, famously handing the task off to his son-in-law Jared Kushner shortly after taking office, along with a diverse portfolio that included the opioid crisis and veterans' affairs.

-Analysts have suggested that the plan, suddenly appearing after a three-year postponement, was part of a bid by Trump to distract from his ongoing impeachment trial.
+Analysts have suggested that the plan, suddenly appearing after a three-year postponement, was an attempt by Trump to distract from his ongoing impeachment trial.

 es/msh (AP, AFP)